yorlenybarbieri/acklenavenue.github.io/_posts/2014-5-21-stop-scaring-clients-away.md

 2. Don’t pad User Stories that you’ve built many times before or are clear and not risky.
 That way you can manage customer expectations without scaring them away.

 Remember, estimates are never perfect.
 They are meant to help you plan.
 In Agile Software Estimation, they are also meant to be flexible.
 However, your experiences can guide you toward more reliable estimates.
-If you’d like to learn more about Agile Software Estimation, <a href="/contact.html">contact us today.</a>
+If you’d like to learn more about Agile Software Estimation, <a href="#contact-us">contact us today.</a>